Shubham0Rajput/image-detection/README.md

 Step 2.
 Running The code
 ---------------------------------
-1. Open the Jupyter Lab (in the same Directory the the code.ipynb is trored)
+1. Open the Jupyter Lab (in the same Directory the the code.ipynb is stored)
 ```
 jupyter notebook
 ```